shrikant9907/reactjs-todo-list-html-css/README.md

 This is a simple Todo List App built using React js.
 It will give an basic idea about creating reusable components for an application.

 ## Feature
-- Add / Edit / Archive / Delete Todo list tasks
+- Add / Edit / Cancel Edit / Delete Todo list tasks
 - Reset Todo List
 - Filter Todo List
 - Reusable components